mmartins000/digisign-oracle/README.md

 Just run tester.sh to generate all manifests and sign them all using a test PGP key pair generated for this purpose.

 When you're done, run cleaner.sh to remove the files tester.sh created.

+## Troubleshooting

+If you encounter an error:

+> TypeError: Failed to fetch.
+It may be related to 'Access-Control-Allow-Origin' header not present on the requested resource: https://keyserver.ubuntu.com.
+Try DigiSign Oracle locally on your computer or select "Key from file"

+It is probably related to CORS.
+CORS is a security mechanism in HTTP headers to prevent the browser from using data from a different origin.
+It is expected to happen if you're running DigiSign Oracle from Github Pages, for example, because it lacks the header 'Access-Control-Allow-Origin'.

+Please check [https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to learn more about it.